certbot/certbot/windows-installer/docs/INSTALL.md

 Certbot can be installed through an installer that is available on GitHub: go to the [Certbot GitHub releases panel](https://github.com/certbot/certbot/releases), select the last version of Certbot (v0.40.0 currently), and download the installer named `certbot-beta-installer-win32.exe` in the assets.

 The Certbot development team can guarantee the authenticity of the Windows installer only for this source as of now.
-Be cautious in downloading Windows installers from other sources, because they could be corrupted or include a malicious functionality.
+Be cautious in downloading Windows installers from other sources, because they could be corrupted or include malicious functionality.

 Once downloaded, double-click on the installer to run it.
 You will need to select the location for Certbot installation directory, or keep the default one (`C:\Program Files(x86)\Certbot).